spatie/crawler/docs/configuring-the-crawler/handling-responses.md

 ```

 This will prevent downloading the body of pages that have different MIME types, like binary files or audio/video that are unlikely to have links embedded in them.
 This feature mostly saves bandwidth.

+When a response has a non-allowed MIME type, the crawler will still notify your observers via `crawled()` with an empty body.
+This lets you track all URLs the crawler visits, regardless of content type.
+The crawler simply skips robots checking and URL extraction for these responses since there is no HTML to parse.